Walking Tour

 2009

 Our last stop on this walking tour shows the more recent erection of another attraction at Sorting Gap Marina: the Lookout Tower.
-It was a rather unlikely symbol of progress: repurposed Cold War lookout tower.
+It is a rather unlikely symbol of progress: a repurposed Cold War-era bomber lookout tower.

 * * *

-It was obsolete before it was ever put into use.
+It was obsolete before it was ever used.
 Rapid advances in radar technology in the 1950s meant the Pinetree Line was superseded by the more advanced Mid-Canada Line which was built further to the north.
 That line too was itself finally superseded by the Distant Early Warning Line in the high Arctic.

-As for this tour, it sat abandoned in the forest, sometimes attracting curious hikers.
-Then in 1972 the Industrial Development Commissioner successfully campaigned to have the tower moved to Point Park in Fort Frances, where cranes painstakingly reassembled it section by section.
+As for this tower, it sat abandoned in the forest, sometimes attracting curious hikers.
+Then in 1972 the Industrial Development Commissioner thought it would make an interesting attraction.
+He successfully campaigned to have the tower moved to Point Park in Fort Frances, where cranes painstakingly reassembled it section by section.

-By 1975, the Museum Committee reimagined it as a tourist draw, highlighting its dual legacy as a forestry lookout and civic curiosity.
-Though conceived for atomic-age vigilance, it became a perch for hikers and history buffs—until 2009, when it was moved again to the Square Grouard Museum, its radar dishes forever silent but its story etched into the landscape.
+In 1975, the Museum Committee reimagined it as a tourist draw, highlighting its dual legacy as a forestry lookout and civic curiosity.
+Though conceived for atomic-age vigilance, it became a perch for hikers and history buffs, that is until 2009, when it was finally moved again to the Sorting Gap Marina.

 Endnotes